ercjns/losttime2/README.md

 Lost Time is a suite of software to help orienteering event organizers make up lost time.

-This is version 2, a full re-write mainly to address supportaibility and provide a better platform for expansion.
+This is version 2, a full re-write mainly to address supportability and provide a better platform for expansion.

 ### LostTime.Web

 Web is a static single page application.
-It covers two scecnarios:
+It covers two scenarios:

 1. Pre-Event: given registration information, create files ready for import into OE
 1. Post-Event: given race results, create files ready for online display

 There is no database, the application does not store any information between sessions.

-#### Development Notes:

-In the `losttime.web` folder, run `npm start` to run the development version.

 ### LostTime.Conductor